The value of partnership and inclusivity

 A significant part of that work involves supporting business owners or leaders from equity-deserving groups, including women, Indigenous Peoples, Black and racialized Canadians, persons with disabilities, and the 2SLGBTQI+ communities.
 Hartley has developed an approach that fosters inclusivity from the inside out, resulting in productive partnerships.

-Pawluk is an Indigenous female entrepreneur who has turned to Hartley’s team for guidance and support to effectively navigate the federal procurement process.
-Consequently, RaceRocks 3D, a certified Indigenous business, was awarded several Government of Canada contracts over the last few years.
-RaceRocks 3D is also highly committed to an inclusive workplace, a goal to which Procurement Assistance Canada is contributing.
+Pawluk is a female Métis entrepreneur who has turned to Hartley’s team for guidance and support in navigating the federal procurement process effectively.
+Consequently, RaceRocks, a certified Indigenous business, has been awarded several Government of Canada contracts over the last few years.
+RaceRocks is also highly committed to an inclusive workplace, a goal to which Procurement Assistance Canada is contributing.

 Tara Hartley, champion of inclusion from the inside out